-If you have spare space in your office building or hotel you might have thought about how to make it generate some income.
-Short term flexible business space rental is not a new idea; a hairdresser renting a chair in a larger salon is a simple version.
+If you have spare space in your office building, retail outlet or hotel you might have thought about how to make it generate some income.
+Short term flexible business space rental is not a new idea.
+After Covid-19 however, workers are looking for alternative options to commuting long distances to the office.
 What are the requirements to set up a shared office space though?

 The trend for flexible co-working spaces

 The increasing trend for serviced flexible offices such as that offered by real estate investment trust Workspace, London-based The Clubhouse, and even the Ministry of Sound has opened up the idea of renting out office space on a short-term basis.

 According to a new study by CBRE Research, 92% of UK landlords believe that flexible office space is on the brink of becoming mainstream.
 Potential clients could be anyone from a young start-up to a more established consultant.
 Although currently most popular with creatives, businesses from any sector could potentially benefit from working alongside other industry professionals.

 A co-working space offers the opportunity for sharing ideas and collaborating with similar businesses.
 Equally though there needs to be quiet space for meetings and just thinking; this is key distinction that makes serviced office space more desirable than a coffee shop.
 It provides an affordable option for those just setting up, a break from the isolation of home working and somewhere to bring clients to.